pslisko/performa365docs/docs/howto/manage_email_notifications.rst

 *N1.11 Reminder for unfinished courses*
 *****************************************

-This message is sent to learners to remind them they have an unfinished course with due date coming soon.
+.. note:: This notification is periodically sent to learners to remind them they have an unfinished course with due date coming soon.
+The notification will be sent 3 days before the date the course is expected to be completed.
+It can be configured how frequently to send the notification: every day, on selected day of the week or on selected day of the month.

-Variables that can be used in the body of this e-mail message are:
+Variables that can be used in the body of this e-mail notification are:

-	* {{FirstName}} - recipient's first name
+	* {{FirstName}} - learner's first name
 	* {{EducationName}} - name of the course
 	* {{DueDate}} - the date on which the course is expected to be completed